llambiel/letsecureme/post.md

 ## Infrastructure setup

 First we begin by spawning a new cloud instance.
-We're going to use [Exoscale](https://www.exoscale.ch) for this purpose.
-Exoscale is the leading Swiss cloud provider.
-Within their [portal](https://portal.exoscale.ch), we select our favorite Linux Ubuntu 14.04 flavor.
+Within the [portal](https://portal.exoscale.ch), we select our favorite Linux Ubuntu 14.04 flavor.
 For our demo a micro instance (512mb RAM, 1 Vcpu & 10GB disk) will be more than enough.

 Within a few seconds our instance is available and ready for use: